 In the bowl of your mixer, beat egg white on medium until frothy.

 Once frothy, add cream of tartar and increase mixer speed to high.
-Beat until stiff peaks form (but do not overbeat).
+Beat until soft peaks form.

 Add flour mixture to beaten egg whites and gently fold in until combined.